MattyTurbo299/MattyTurbo299/README.md

 Hello, I have created this github account to document my coding journey.

-I have been introduced to coding this year but want to learn more, I began using the Mimo app and found it very intuative and I was retaining the information which previously had went over my head.
+I have been introduced to coding this year but the courses were lacking and Iwant to learn more.
+I began using the Mimo app and found it very intuative and I was retaining the information which previously had went over my head.

 With this in mind I have decided to bite th ebullet and complete the full course.